How to Add a New Prebid.js Bidder Adapter

 • refererInfo is provided so you don’t have to call any utils functions.
 See below for more information.

-• gdprConsent is the object containing data from the GDPR ConsentManagement module.
+• gdprConsent is the object containing data from the TCF ConsentManagement module.
 For TCF2+, it will contain both the tcfString and the addtlConsent string if the CMP sets the latter as part of the TCData object.

 • uspConsent is the object containing data from the US Privacy ConsentManagement module.